simutrans/simutrans.github.io/data/README.md

 ## Example
 Adding events is easy.
 Let's see it with an example.
 Suppose You are a 'standard' contributor that wants to add the date you joined.
 1. Open [standard.js](./standard.js)
-2. Go to the ``List of contributors events`` section (you can do CTRL+F to fin it).
+2. Go to the ``List of contributors events`` section (you can do CTRL+F to find it).
 You will see a code with a list like this:
 ```
 // List of contributors events
 const add_standard_contributors = (events) => {